Dying Light: The Beast

 Dying Light: The Beast is a 2025 survival horror video game developed and published by Techland.
-Originally envisioned as a downloadable content pack to Dying Light 2: Stay Human, The Beast was released as a standalone game for Windows, PlayStation 5, and Xbox Series X/S on September 18, 2025, and PlayStation 4 and Xbox One in late 2025.
+Originally envisioned as a downloadable content pack to Dying Light 2 Stay Human, The Beast was released as a standalone game for Windows, PlayStation 5, and Xbox Series X/S on September 18, 2025, ports for PlayStation 4 and Xbox One were in development, before their cancellation on July 14, 2026.

 Gameplay

 Dying Light: The Beast is an action-adventure video game played from a first-person perspective.
-The game is set in Castor Woods, a popular rural tourist destination located in the Western Alps and is now overrun by zombies.
+The game is set in Castor Woods, a popular rural tourist destination located in the Western Alps which is now overrun by zombies.
 Players can explore this open world using Kyle Crane's parkour skills, or driving a 4x4 vehicle.
 Like the first game, the zombies are slow when exposed to sunlight, but they become more aggressive and hostile at night.
 Crane can utilize a variety of melee weapons and firearms to defeat enemies, as well as superhuman abilities, allowing him to run and sprint faster than typical human beings.
 He can also enter "Beast Mode", which allows him to launch powerful bare-handed attacks and hurl environment objects at enemies to greatly damage them.
 As players progress, they will be able to unlock more skills for Crane to further boost his combat prowess.
 As with its predecessors, the game supports 4-player cooperative multiplayer.

 Story

 Premise

 Kyle Crane, the protagonist of the first game, returns as the protagonist of The Beast.
-After his transformation into a sentient volatile at the hands of the Mother in Dying Light: The Following, Crane was hiding from the Global Relief Effort (GRE) for 10 years, but was captured and taken prisoner by a mysterious villain called the Baron.
+After his transformation into a sentient volatile at the hands of the Mother in Dying Light: The Following, Crane was hiding from the Global Relief Effort (GRE) for 8 years, but was captured and taken prisoner by a mysterious villain called the Baron, who we later learn is named Marius Fischer.
 After being subjected to 13 years of torture and experimentation by the Baron, Crane, who now has a mix of volatile and human DNA, escapes captivity and swears revenge on the Baron, while also having to fight the beast within.